LUMIA-Group/APL/README.md

 2. Adjust the parameters according to the discussion in the paper.

-3. See the performance improvement.
+3. See the stable performance improvement.